MadhurBansal123/full-stack-nanodegree-movie-trailer-project/readme.md

 ## How to View This Website

-To use this project you must have python installed
+To use this project you must have python installed:

 1. Download the code or clone the repository
 2. Open entertainment_center.py
 3. Enjoy the trailers of my favourite movies.

-If you don't have python installed
+If you don't have python installed:

 1. Download the code or clone the repository
 2. Open fresh_tomatoes.html